josecastillolema/aodh2sensu/README.md

 ## Systemd

-To start `aodh2sensu` as a systemd service.
+To run `aodh2sensu` as a systemd service.

 ### Normal